 Whether you choose shorts, a blouse, or a simple red-checked scarf, gingham is a classic look for womens summer clothes.

 You also may find these fabulous check in other cool colors, such as yellow, blue, or multi.

-Tropical prints evoke umbrella drinks and the fast-talking women of 1940s screwball comedies and film noir -- or Margharitaville, depending on your cultural idiom.
+Tropical prints evoke umbrella drinks or Margharitaville, depending on your cultural idiom.

 A tropical print top can brighten a neutral pant or skirt of black, white, or khaki.

-Our love for these colorful, cheerful fabrics permutes over time; for example, in these whimsical bird print fabrics.
+Americans love for these colorful floral prints emerged in the 1930s and has never truly subsided.
+Our preferences for these cheerful fabrics permutes over time; for example, in these whimsical bird print fabrics.

 Wrinkles woven into the stripes are the secret of this wicking fabrics enduring appeal.